A call for womanly arms

 I want to be the Gentle Tom Boy, but it’s not on the list yet.

 Tales of Symphonia: Excess Complications – I am a big fan of complex games.
 The more features and stats, the more I like a game, but even my madness has limitations.
 Tales has a few complications that I find excessive.
-The thing about excessiveness, though, is that if a feature is well implemented, if its placed into the gameplay nice and deep and it really matters, well then it isn’t excessive. → Apply directly to the forehead.
+The thing about excessiveness, though, is that if a feature is well implemented, if its placed into the gameplay nice and deep and it really matters, well then it isn’t excessive. → Shadow of the Article

 For absolutely no reason, here is Golden Axe